signalfx/splunk-otel-collector/docs/faq.md

   Collector allow us to move fast.
 - **Can AWS Distro for OpenTelemetry be used?** For Splunk APM and Infrastructure Monitoring if the data goes through the AWS OTel Collector then yes.
-Splunk Log Observer is not supported today.
 The AWS Lambda instrumentation included in the AWS Distro of OpenTelemetry does not support sending to the OTel Collector or directly to Splunk today.
 - **Can I deploy Splunk OpenTelemetry Collector without fluentd?** Yes, manual installation does not include fluentd.
 The installer script offers a way to exclude fluentd via a runtime parameter.